quiuquio/Talks/Robert Parcus - HKBU talk/README.txt

 In the 'www' folder, you will find the code for the jQuery app I did as an example.

-For any questions, do not exitate to contact me!
+For any questions, do not hesitate to contact me!

 	Best regards,
 	Robert Parcus